Jo8ujethoia/BAV-RemoveIntercept/README.md

 ## Important Notes

-- Warning: Once BAVInterception is restored, Batch Antivirus will no longer be able to enable it again.
+- Warning: Once BAVIntercept is restored, Batch Antivirus will no longer be able to enable it again.
 Proceed with caution.
 - Backup Required: It is essential to have registry backups available in the RegBackup directory for restoration to succeed.

 ## Disclaimer